two-people-working-in-a-booth

 two-people-speaking-at-a-teapoint

-Embracing the neurospicy
+Empowering the neurospicy

 Neurodiversity is continuously evolving as we gain a deeper understanding of our differences.
 For example, neurospicy has been introduced as a playful, self-descriptive way for some neurodivergent individuals to define themselves.